 Another widespread use case is relying on apps to supplement medical staff’s training or educate patients.
 Indeed, medical professionals do the bulk of their learning in practice.
 But with the help of some lessons in a digital format, they can remember and internalize information better.

 This direction is easier for the developers to work with as it doesn’t require particular security or data processing practices.
 What matters most here is the content and how an app delivers it.
-Besides, educational apps should encourage repetitive use.
+Besides, educational app development for healthcare should encourage repetitive use.
 So, offering lots of value is critical.

 EMR and CRM Systems